-On January 22, 2018, Congress passed a Continuing Resolution (CR) called the HEALTHY KIDS Act that approved funding for CHIP for six years, followed by another CR on February 8, 2018, the ACCESS Act, that approved funding for an additional four years.
-CHIP funding is now authorized through FFY27 (September 30, 2027).
+On January 22, 2018, Congress passed a Continuing Resolution (CR) called the HEALTHY KIDS Act that approved funding for CHIP for six years.
+Another CR was then passed on February 8, 2018, the ACCESS Act, that approved funding for four more years.
+CHIP funding is now authorized through Federal Fiscal Year (FFY) 2027 (September 30, 2027).
 Other CHIP provisions in the HEALTHY KIDS Act and the ACCESS Act included:

 - CHIP match rate.
 The federal match for CHIP (known as e-FMAP or enhanced federal medical assistance percentage), was increased by 23 percentage points by the ACA.
 This increase is also known as a "bump".
 The HEALTHY KIDS Act continued this bump through FFY19.
-The "bump" decreased to 11.5 percentage points in FFY20 and then returns to the e-FMAP for future years). - MOE.
+The "bump" decreased to 11.5 percentage points in FFY 2020 and then returns to the e-FMAP for future years). - Maintenance of Effort (MOE).
 MOE is the provision that states are required to maintain eligibility standards, methodologies and procedures the same.
 This remains in effect until FFY27.
 Some states may change their eligibility beginning October 1, 2019, if their eligibility is above 300 percent of the FPL.
 Iowa is currently at 302 percent, so may have the option of moving to 300 percent FPL.